aud-dreams/aud-dreams/README.md

 ## Hello I'm Audrey Nguyen 🌸

-I am pursuing a Master's degree in Computer Science at the University of California, Irvine.
-This spring, I recently acquired my B.S. in Computer Science at UCI with a specialization in Intelligent Systems.
-Currently I am developing my skills as a Backend Engineer Intern at First American.
-I enjoy participating and mentoring for hackathons during my free time, and exploring the intersection between learning analytics and gamification through EdTech research.
+I am currently pursuing a Master's degree in Computer Science at UC Irvine.
+During my undergraduate studies at UCI, I specialized in intelligent systems and explored the intersection between learning analytics and gamification through EdTech research.

+I am working part-time as a Backend Engineer Intern for First American, where I integrate machine learning models with cloud infrastructure.

+In my free time, I enjoy participating and mentoring for hackathons, trying new cafes, gyming, and playing pickleball.

 I'm open to internships and other opportunities!
 Feel free to contact me at audrehn3@uci.edu.